Jiaxxii/UniDeepSeek/Assets/Scripts/UniDeepSeek/README/en/README.md

 #### 2.2 Streaming Requests

-When you need to get chat results in real time, you should use the streaming method:
+When you need real-time chat results, you should use the streaming method:
 `StreamChatCompletionsEnumerableAsync(Action<ChatCompletion> onCompletion, CancellationToken cancellation)`

-`onCompletion` is a callback function that merges all streams in this request and returns a new `ChatCompletion` object.
+`onCompletion` is a callback function that merges all streams from this request and creates a new `ChatCompletion` object to return.

-***When the streaming method is canceled, it will throw an `OperationCanceledException`, whereas the ordinary async method will not throw an exception but return a `ChatState` enum.***
+***When the streaming method is canceled, it will throw an `OperationCanceledException`, whereas the regular asynchronous method will not throw an exception but return a `ChatState` enum instead.***

 ```csharp
 public async void Start()